plocord/funydockerfile/README.md

 # funydockerfile
 A loser minimal Docker image that serves a static website using Nginx.
 Automatically downloads HTML from my gitHub repo during build.
 It's not even useful.
 Just funny.
+IF YOU DONT KNOW HOW TO INSTALL DOCKER AND WHAT DOCKER IS : https://docs.docker.com/engine/install/centos/

 ## How to install: